dccmarketing/anchorhead/README.txt

 (or jpg, jpeg, gif).
 2. This is the second screen shot

 == Changelog ==

+= 1.1 =
+* Adds metabox to all pages allowing the anchor menu to be turned off for that page.
+* Updates classes and views.
+* Updates default styling.
+* Changes table of contents title to a class and updates scripts and styling accordingly.
+* New option allows for not adding a "back to top" link to the headings close to the top of the page.
+Instead, it makes those headings inline, so they wrap around the menu.

 = 1.0.1 =
 * Updating to latest plugin structure.
 Adds autoloader.